History

 Main ContentHistory of Asylum Hill Project

-Discovery of human remains
+Discovery of a burial

 In 2012 construction crews on the University of Mississippi Medical Center (UMMC) campus discovered human remains buried on the site where they were constructing a new road.
 Work on the road was halted while archaeologists from the Cobb Institute of Archaeology at Mississippi State University, under the direction of Nicholas P. Herrmann, carefully excavated what turned out to be 66 sets of remains with bone fragments from two other burials.